benTC74/Causal-ML-Thesis-Project/README.md

 # Causal-ML-Thesis-Project
 This is a Master thesis project implemented for an international pharmaceutical wholesales company (in progress).

-Topic: “Cross-Country Analysis of Financial Performance Variation in an International Pharmaceutical Wholesales Company: A Causal Machine Learning Approach”
+Topic: “Cross-Country Analysis of Financial Performance Variation in an International Pharmaceutical Wholesale Company: A Causal Machine Learning Approach”

 Goal: It aims to utilize causal machine learning techniques, which combines the power of both statistical techniques and machine learning, to explore the reasons underlying the financial performances differences across countries of a company.